Skip to main content

 Shell_in_a_box.png

-Use the CLI on Director Node, Analytics Node, or VOS Device
+Use the CLI on a Director Node, Analytics Node, or VOS Device

 admin@Branch1(config)% set routing-instances WAN1-Transport-VR interfaces [ tvi-0/3001.0 tvi-0/3002.0 ]